9beach/mpv-config/README.md

 This script adds a simple feature to well-known `autoload.lua`.

 - `disabled=yes` as default value.
-- Adds a script message and keybinds, `find-and-add-files` and `Ctrl+m, Meta+m`.
+- Adds a script message and keybinds, `find-and-add-files` and `Ctrl+j, Meta+j`.
-  So you can add all the files in a folder of currently playing file with a hot key.
+  So you can add all the files from the folder of currently playing file with the hot keys.
 If you want it automatically, set `disabled=no`.